DevilXD/TwitchDropsMiner/README.md

 @Shofuu - For the entirety of the Spanish (Español) translation and revisions.
 @alikdb - For the entirety of the Turkish (Türkçe) translation.
 @Nollasko - For the entirety of the Ukrainian (Українська) translation and revisions.

+## Docker Support

+This project includes Docker support for easy deployment in containers.
+See the [Docker Usage Guide](DOCKER.md) for detailed instructions on how to:

+- Run the application using the pre-built Docker image from GitHub Container Registry
+- Use Docker Compose for easy setup and configuration
+- Build the Docker image locally
+- Set up initial configuration through the web interface